PDM4AR/exercises/docs/07-optimization.md

 - The `arch` integer attribute tells you to which of the *N* archipelagos the island belongs (*0*, ..., *N-1*).
 - The `x` and `y` float attribute specifies the *x* and *y* position of the island in a cartesian reference system.
 The *Short Route* can be approximated as a flat plane, so you don't have to consider the the Earth's curvature.
 - The `departure` and `arrival` float attributes are a timetable of the exact time you have to depart from or to arrive to the island, to exploit its specific weather to being able to set sail or to dock.
 Note that to keep things simple the decimal places are not representing the minutes in *mod* 60.
 A value of 8.43 doesn't mean 43 minutes past 8, but that it's 43% of an hour past 8.
 Treat it as a normal float value.
 To keep things simple, the arrival times of all the islands are later than the departure times of all the islands.
-This means you are always departing and arriving around on the same day.
+This means in every possible journey between two island you depart and arrive later on the same day, always.
 - The `nights` integer attribute specifies how many nights you have to spend on the island before you can depart to the next archipelago.
 If `nights` is 1, it means you arrive in the island and you depart the next day, irrelevant of the arrival/departure timetable.
 - The `delta_crew` integer attribute specifies how many people will leave the crew (negative value) or how many join the crew (positive value) if you visit the island.